-Things to do:
+Things to do :

 - Find samples of 'classified ads' from an English newspaper.
-Where will this advertisement (the one given here) be seen in the classified? - Find out what you have to do when you are told to 'apply in person'. - Find out how photographs were developed in those days.
+Where will the advertisement given here be seen in the classifieds? - What do you have to do when you are told to 'apply in person'? - Find out how photographs were developed in those days.